 If you are tempted to use the web browser that comes with your PS4, and I do realise that many of you probably are not, then perhaps one of the first things to note about it is that it does not support the Flash plug-in.
 This inevitably means that some websites which require Flash might not display properly or function as intended.
 According to PlayStation Support, if this is a big problem for you, visiting the mobile version of a website will produce a more PS4 friendly rendering.
+You might wonder if you will be able to play your favourite web-browser games, take Happy Wheels as an example.
+This depends on a variety of factors that are explored within this article.
 This isn’t the place for a Flash v HTML5 debate, but anyhoo… That’s the situation as it currently stands.
 Oh, and the PDF format isn’t supported, either.

 So, how to access it?
 Simply select the ‘www’ icon from your content area on your console.
 Press the triangle button, and then enter keywords in the search field or a URL into the address bar.
 You can change the web filtering options in your settings, and you will be able to track the 8 most recently visited pages.
 Basic functions, such as going back a page or forward a page are accessed from your controller.
 So, for that example, you’d press either the L1 button or the R1 button.
 To open a new window, you’d press the R2 button while + (New) is displayed.
 Bear in mind that you can only have 6 windows open at a time - if you open a new window with 6 already open then the leftmost window will close.